-9. Reducing Red Tape and Administrative Burden
+9. Reducing Administrative Burden

 The TDSB actively looks for administrative efficiencies on an ongoing basis to ensure that as many dollars as possible reach the classroom and support students.

-As part of last year's budget process, for example, the TDSB cut \$17 million from central administration, senior team and centrally-assigned staff.
-This was done to limit the impact of budget reductions on programs and services for students and schools.
+The TDSB cut \$17 million from last year's budget in the areas of central administration, senior team and centrally-assigned staff were effected.
+These reductions significantly impacted the level of service within the school board.